Ordering & Borrowing

 Interlibrary Loan and Document Delivery Services

-The BBF is linked to regional, national and international interlibrary loan systems.
-If you need any titles locally that are not in the BBF stock, you can place a interlibrary loan order at the information desk to either request a title for inspection on site at the BBF or on loan. for interlibrary loan services within Germany, € 1.50 are charged per item requested, according to our Conditions of Use and Fees for Use and Expenditures Regulations (PDF).
+he BBF is connected to the regional, national, and international interlibrary loan networks.
+If you require literature that is not held in the BBF collection, you can place an interlibrary loan request at the information desk.
+Once the item arrives, you may view it on-site or borrow it.
+The fee for an interlibrary loan within Germany is €1.50 per title, in accordance with our Conditions of Use and Fees for Use and Expenditures Regulations (PDF).

 Ordering Archival Materials